Qiksar/qiksar/README.md

 ## Clone the Qiksar project

-**Note for Windows Users**: Use Windows Subsystem for Linux.
+**Note for Windows Users: Use Windows Subsystem for Linux.**
 Open your WSL instance, and simply follow the remainder of the instructions.

 Ensure you are in your home folder: